Xilinx/Vitis-AWS-F1-Developer-Labs/README.md

-# SDAccel AWS F1 Developer Labs
+# SDAccel AWS F1 Developer Labs2

 Welcome to the SDAccel AWS F1 Developer Labs.
 By going through these labs you will gain hands-on experience with AWS F1 and learn how to develop accelerated applications using the Xilinx SDAccel development environment.